petrelharp/ftprime_ms/talks/broad_12_mar_2018.md

 ## Tree recording strategy

-To record a tree sequence in real time, every time an individual is born, we must:
+Every time an individual is born, we must:

 ::: incremental

 1. add each gamete to the Node Table,
 2. add entries to the Edge Table recording which parent each gamete inherited each bit of genome from, and
-3. add any new mutations to the Mutation Table and (if necessary) their locations to the Site Table.
+3. add any new selected mutations to the Mutation Table and (if necessary) their locations to the Site Table.

 :::